bbrakenhoff/vscode-solarized-custom/architecture.md

 ## Color set

+Vscode key bind to a color.
 Mainly split in syntax highlighighting colors and workbench.

 ### Syntax
 #### SemanticTokenColorSet